Builders Lower Expectations

 By Staff -- Home Textiles Today, 12/5/2005 12:00:00 AM

-WASHINGTON -- Responding to rising mortgage rates and consumer resistance to high housing prices, single-family home builders say they are adjusting their market expectations lower.
+Responding to mortgage rates that have been climbing higher and consumer resistance to high housing prices, single-family home builders say they are adjusting their market expectations lower.

 But no huge drop is in the cards, said Wilson, “and it's most likely that we're engaged in an orderly cooling process that will lead to somewhat lower home sales and production in the future.”

 We would love your feedback!